rizkyxp/fieldops-qc/.context/style_guide.md

 - **DO NOT** disable linter rules unless absolutely necessary and with a documented reason (`// ignore:`).
 - **Fix all lint warnings** before committing code.
+- **Avoid Deprecated Code**: Do not use deprecated methods or classes.
+For example, use `.withValues(alpha: x)` instead of `.withOpacity(x)` (deprecated in recent Flutter versions).
+Always check for migration guides when encountering deprecation warnings.

 ## 2. Naming Conventions